jmd-dk/concept/doc/tutorial/bispectra.rst

 see that the simulation bispectrum follows the tree-level prediction closely up until rather late times, before outgrowing it at the larger :math:`k` values.

+Since using 1LPT lands us on the desired linear *power* spectrum at the initial time, we might fear that opting for 2LPT ruins this behaviour.
+We can check this by comparing the automatically generated ``powerspec_a=0.02.png`` plot within any of the subdirectories of ``output/tutorial/1LPT`` with one from the subdirectories of ``output/tutorial/2LPT`` (the seed and shift does not matter much for the initial power spectrum, due to ``primordial_amplitude_fixed = True``).
+They should appear completely indistinguishable, demonstrating that the 2LPT corrections leaves the 1LPT power spectrum invariant (at least for the large/intermediary scales we are working with here).

 If you would like to see still better convergence of the bispectrum, feel free to run even more paired simulations with different seeds (using 2LPT, 1LPT,